cloud-yantra-oss/helm/README.md

           - path/to/your/apps/value.yaml
 ```

-### Postgresql
+### 2. Postgresql

-The chart at [postgresql](charts/postgresql) contain a helm chart for a deploying a Postgresql server.
+The chart at [postgresql](charts/postgresql) contains a helm chart for deploying a Postgresql server.

 The default values are available in the [`values.yaml`](charts/postgresql/values.yaml) file.